Alberta CAEC Test

 5. Mathematics (Part I: no calculator, Part II: with calculator)

-While Alberta doesn’t require you to take a prep course or official practice test before the exam, preparation is strongly recommended.
+While you are not required to take a prep course or official practice test before the Alberta CAEC test, getting optimally prepared is strongly recommended.

 Cansego provides a fully updated, CAEC-aligned online prep program that is: